acoupi/acoupi/docs/explanation/components.md

 - [**Summariser**](#summariser): “Should a summary of the deployment, recordings, detections be created?”

 ## Overview Components

+???
+Tip
+    Please check the [*How To Guides: Components Section*](../how_to_guide/components.md) for a step-by-step guide about building your own component, if none of the acoupi pre-built component suit your needs.

 The components mentioned aboved are abstract components (i.e., Python classes).
 They are examples of the abstraction concept.
 These abstract component classes are templates that are used by the implemented components (i.e, subclasses) of a deployed acoupi program.
 The implemented components are called “subclasses”, as they inherit from the abstract component classes.